 Without aggressive and competent legal representation, as our Palm Beach and Broward County juvenile defense lawyers at Leifert & Leifert know, juveniles are often forced to accept plea deals out of fear, as they were in this case.
 Had there been a trial, agency documents would have demonstrated a potentially understandable motive which might have forced prosecutors into reducing the charges.

-If you have any questions about this or any other juvenile criminal defense issue, or if you or your child has been arrested for or charged with a crime in Palm Beach, Broward and/or Miami-Dade County, please contact our criminal defense and juvenile defense attorneys at Leifert & Leifert to schedule a free consultation by calling 1-888-5-DEFEND (1-888-533-3363).
+If you have any questions about this or any other juvenile criminal defense issue, or if you or your child has been arrested for or charged with a crime in Palm Beach, Broward and/or Miami-Dade County, please contact our criminal defense and juvenile defense attorneys at Leifert & Leifert to schedule a free consultation.
 We look forward to assisting you!